maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

 `<listenBacklog>`*number*`</listenBacklog>`

-  The system-call listen(3p) needs a parameter backlog, which specifies, how many pending connections the operating-system should queue before it starts to ignore new request.
+  The system call listen(3p) needs a parameter backlog, which specifies, how many pending connections the operating system should queue before it starts to ignore new request.
 The value is configurable here.

   The default value is 16.